Non-cyclic Torsion of Elliptic Curves Over Imaginary Quadratic Fields of Class Number 1: Classification of Twists

 \end{proof}

-We can work backwards in the proof of Lemma \ref{lem3} to produce examples of elliptic curves over certain fields.
-Since the coefficients become overwhelmingly long for the remaining $K$'s, we didn't include them in Table \ref{tab4}.
+\begin{rem} By using the additional data provided in Table \ref{table7}, we can work backwards in the proof of Lemma \ref{lem3} to produce examples of elliptic curves with certain torsion structure for $D=-7,-11,-19$.
+As the coefficients become overwhelmingly long for $D=-43,-67,-163$, an explicit example is not included in Table \ref{tab4}. \end{rem}